 Regarding CLBS12, our product candidate for CLI, after detailed discussion and agreement with the Japanese Pharmaceutical and Medical Device Agency ("PMDA"), we opened a Phase 2 trial for enrollment in December 2017 and announced in March 2018 treatment of the first patient.
 Based on discussions with the PMDA, we expect that a successful outcome of this trial will make CLBS12 eligible for early conditional approval in Japan, thereby effectively making the ongoing trial a potential registration trial in that strategic market.
-The initial responses observed in the relatively small number of subjects who have reached an endpoint in this open label study are consistent with a positive therapeutic effect and safety profile as reported by previously published clinical trials in Japan and the U.S. While these early signs are encouraging, it is clear that the final outcome of the trial will be dependent on all data from all subjects.
+The initial responses observed in the subjects who have reached an endpoint in this open label study are consistent with a positive therapeutic effect and safety profile as reported by previously published clinical trials in Japan and the U.S. Enrollment is ongoing and we anticipate completion in the first half of 2020 with top line data targeted for late 2020 or early 2021.
+We remain on track for an earliest possible approval in Japan during 2021 based on the accelerated review afforded by CLBS12's SAKIGAKE designation.
+While early signs are encouraging, the final outcome of the trial will be dependent on all data from all subjects.

 In October 2017, we announced the award of a \$1.9 million grant from the National Institutes of Health to support a clinical study of CD34+ cells in patients with CMD.
-This led to the initiation of development of CLBS16 and enrollment of patients in the Company's ESCaPE-CMD Phase 2 proof-of-concept study at the Mayo Clinic in Rochester, MN and Cedars-Sinai Medical Center, Los Angeles, CA. The early results observed in this open label trial from the relatively small number of subjects who have reached the 6-month (primary endpoint) follow-up visit support our expectations for CLBS16 and a positive therapeutic effect and acceptable safety profile in this indication.
-While the final outcome of the trial will be dependent on the 6-month data from all subjects, these early observations of increased coronary flow reserve and decreased angina symptoms in treated patients are encouraging.
+This led to the initiation of development of CLBS16 and enrollment of patients in the Company's ESCaPE-CMD Phase 2 proof-of-concept study at the Mayo Clinic in Rochester, MN and Cedars-Sinai Medical Center in Los Angeles, CA. In June 2019, we announced the completion of enrollment in this study.
+The early results observed in the first six patients in this open label trial who reached the 6-month (primary endpoint) follow-up visit support our expectations for CLBS16 and a positive therapeutic effect and acceptable safety profile in this indication.
+While the final outcome of the trial will be dependent on the 6-month data from all subjects, early observations of increased coronary flow reserve and decreased angina symptoms in treated patients are encouraging.
+Results of the first 17 of 20 patients enrolled in the trial who reached 6-month follow-up will be presented as a rapid fire oral presentation on November 16, 2019 at the annual meeting of the American Heart Association in Philadelphia, PA by one of the principal investigators, Dr. Noel Bairey Merz, FACC, FAHA, FESC, the director of the Barbra Streisand Women's Heart Center at Cedars-Sinai in Los Angeles, CA. Assuming that the full data set corroborates previously reported results, the Company plans to advance the program to its next clinical development step as expeditiously as possible.

 To support a development program of CD34+ cells in the indication of NORDA, we acquired the rights to data and regulatory filings for a CD34+ cell therapy program for refractory angina that had been advanced to Phase 3 under the previous investigational new drug application ("IND") holder.
 We have designated this program CLBS14 and reactivated the IND with the FDA with Caladrius as the sponsor.
 We, working closely with the FDA, have finalized the design of a confirmatory Phase 3 trial which, in combination with previously filed Phase 1, 2 and 3 data, will be considered for the registration of CLBS14.
+We have substantially completed the preparatory work for initiation of this trial; however, we will not commence enrollment of patients until sufficient capital is acquired, which will give us confidence that we can fund the trial through completion.